Route 232 (Israel)

 Route 232 is a rural road in southern Israel.
 It begins at the Kerem Shalom Crossing at the border with the Gaza Strip, and it passes through the Gaza Envelope, near kibbutzim Re'im, Be'eri, and Kfar Aza, where it meets Highway 25.
 It continues Northeast to meet Highway 4 near Sderot, before turning northward to terminate on the same road north of Ashkelon.
-Since the October 7th attack, the road has been given the monicker of "the bloody road (כביש הדמים)" within Israel.
+Since the October 7 attacks, the road has been given the monicker of "the bloody road (כביש הדמים)" within Israel.